-- treating all pupils with respect - setting a good example by conducting ourselves appropriately - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils - being an active listener - being alert to changes in pupils' behaviour and to signs of abuse, neglect and exploitation - recognising that challenging behaviour may be an indicator of abuse - reading and understanding the school's safeguarding and child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, criminal exploitation, extremism, e-safety and information-sharing - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - applying the use of reasonable force only as a last resort and in compliance with school and NSSP procedures - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care - following the school's rules with regard to relationships with pupils and communication with pupils, including on social media.
+- treating all pupils with respect - setting a good example by conducting ourselves appropriately - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils - being an active listener - being alert to changes in pupils' behaviour and to signs of abuse, neglect and exploitation - recognising that challenging behaviour may be an indicator of abuse - reading and understanding the school's safeguarding and child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, criminal exploitation, extremism, e-safety and informationsharing - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language - being aware that the personal and family circumstances and lifestyles of some pupils lead to an

+- increased risk of abuse - applying the use of reasonable force only as a last resort and in compliance with school and NSSP procedures - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care.
+All verbal concerns will be recorded in writing on cause for concern record sheets. - following the school's rules with regard to relationships with pupils and communication with pupils, including on social media.

-Abuse of position of trust
+Abuse of Position of Trust